Pwntus/howistart.org/snaplets/heist/templates/posts/cpp/1/index.md

 # Notes on writing code

 Without getting into editor/IDE battles, I am posting below a survey of the various tools I use.
-If your favorite too isn't listed, it is either because I haven't tried it, or have an alternative.
+If your favorite tool isn't listed, it is either because I haven't tried it, or have reason to use an alternative.
 This isn't meant to be exhaustive or definitive.
 Rather it should be used as a starting point for someone just starting to experiment with the language.